21 Dutch terms you need to know before you buy a house in the Netherlands

 3. Hypotheekakte

-With every mortgage, there comes a hypotheekakte or mortgage deed.
-Think of it as a very important handshake between the person taking out the loan and the person giving the loan.
+Think of this as a very important handshake between the person taking out the loan (you) and the person giving the loan (the bank).
+However, this handshake comes in the form of a legal document.

-Of course, this handshake comes in form of a legal document.
 In this document, you metaphorically spit on your palms, shake hands, and give each other a nod that says, “I promise that if I can’t pay my mortgage, the loaner can take my property as collateral.”

 photo-of-two-people-shaking-hands-after-signing-mortgage-deed-Netherlands

-The hypotheekakte (mortgage deed) is an important Dutch term for you to learn.
+The “hypotheekakte” (mortgage deed) is an important Dutch term for you to learn.
 Image: Freepik

 The deed also contains the terms of the mortgage, such as when payments will be made, the mortgage rate, and the duration of the mortgage.